cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 So what is this article about?
 Is basically about how to create your own container program using C. In this article we are going to review the technology and principles that make the isolation of processes a reality in Linux, the steps are base in this excellent [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) done by [Liz Rice](https://twitter.com/lizrice).

-[But why C](https://pragprog.com/magazines/2011-03/punk-rock-languages)? because I love the simplicity of that language (I'm a little romantic) and also is the lingua franca of Linux which means it would help you to get a better understanding about how things work at system level.
+[But why C](https://pragprog.com/magazines/2011-03/punk-rock-languages)? because I love the simplicity of that language (I'm also a romantic) and also is the lingua franca of Linux which means, that it helps to get a better understanding about how things work at system level.

 Why you should read it?
 Well I really love to see how things works behind the scene, so I just create this article for people that share the same curiosity, also knowing how it works helps a lot when you need push the limit of the technology.